Sørøysund Municipality

 Sørøysund is a former municipality in Finnmark county, Norway.
 The 826 km2 municipality existed from 1852 until its dissolution in 1992.
-It is located in the present-day municipality of Hammerfest.
-The former municipality encompassed the eastern part of the island of Sørøya, the northern part of the island of Seiland, and the northern part of Kvaløya (with the exception of the town of Hammerfest).
-The administrative centre of Sørøysund was the town of Hammerfest, even though the town was not part of Sørøysund.
+The area is now part of Hammerfest Municipality.
+The administrative centre of Sørøysund was the town of Hammerfest, even though the town was not part of Sørøysund Municipality.
+Notable villages in the municipality included Akkarfjord, Forsøl, Kårhamn, and Rypefjord.

+Prior to its dissolution in 1992, the 837 km2 municipality was the 131st largest by area out of the 448 municipalities in Norway.
+Sørøysund Municipality was the 342nd most populous municipality in Norway with a population of about 2,341.
+The municipality's population density was 2.8 PD/km2 and its population had increased by 5.1% over the previous 10-year period.